 The Spanish priest founded Opus Dei, Latin for God's work, in 1928.
 The organization is devoted to promoting the holy life among laity and encouraging late vocations for the priesthood among professional men.

 John Paul elevated Opus Dei to the status of a Personal Prelature of the Holy See, answerable directly to the pope, in 1982 and beatified its founder in 1992.
-The organization now has more than 82,000 members in some 80 countries, including the pope's spokesman, Joaquin Navarro-Valls.

 Critics, however, described Escriva de Balanguer as cold and dictatorial and have attacked Opus Dei for practicing elitism and operating in secrecy.